shivam-0806/10_days/README.md

 2. **Order Assignment:**

-   * As the orders are given in the input file, we check which of the idle drones are nearest.
+   * As the orders are given in the input file, first the orders are started in decreasing order.
+   * Then like if for the first order a drone A is the most feasible one.
+Then that drone is reserved for that travel path from t1 to t2.
+   * Then we go to the next order, and suppose A was the most feasible in this too, but as it is reserved from t1 to t2, we go to the next feasible drone.
-   * We occupy the nearest idle drone for the travel and set its status to non-idle for the travel time.
+   * We occupy the most feasible drone for the travel and set its status to non-idle for the travel time.
-   * If the nearest drone is not idle, we iterate to the next nearest until an idle drone is available.
+   * If the most feasible drone is not idle, we iterate to the next most feasible until an feasible drone is available.
    * Next iteration is done according to the order with the highest value.
    * If multiple orders are within reach, choose the one with the **earliest deadline**.